Table of Contents

 - Show your staff how to log in, respond to messages, and tag conversations.

-- Update your website, email signatures, or hold messages to say, “Call or Text Us at [XXX-XXX-XXXX].”
+- Update your website, email signatures, or hold messages to say, “Call or Text from Landline us at [XXX-XXX-XXXX]”.

 - Start collecting inbound texts and watch your phone line come alive.